NOVEL-IN-PROGRESS

 "I know you," Miss Marie said, looking up into his grinning face.

-Miss Marie laughed in the man's face.
+Miss Marie stood tall and laughed in the man's face.

 "Severine, I 'member your name from when I had my fall.
 Now you go upstairs, child.
 There's a foot basin up there, soap, and towels.
 Go up and clean the smell of that fish man off.
 Then come back down and put away the food what they brung by earlier."